rohayamnx/simple-todo-app/README.md

 - **Add Cards:** Easily create new todo cards by providing a description.
 - **Delete Cards:** Remove unwanted cards from the list with a single click.

+## Technologies Used

+- React.js: A JavaScript library for building user interfaces.
+- Vite: A fast and minimalist build tool for modern web development.

 ## Getting Started

 ### 1. Clone the Repository